versia-pub/docs/docs/federation/endpoints.md

 Users in Lysand have a list of dislikes, which is a list of posts that the user has disliked.
 This is similar to the dislikes list in ActivityPub.

+> [!NOTE]
-> **Note:** If you prefer not to display this list publicly, you can configure the dislikes endpoint to return an empty collection.
+> If you prefer not to display this list publicly, you can configure the dislikes endpoint to return an empty collection.

 The server **MUST** specify the dislikes URL in the actor object.